MegaPunkGames/MegaPunkWebsite/MegaBoids/Anatomy-of-a-Boid.md

 ## Actors (Mass Visualization)
 Mass Entity is a framework that aims to move away from the actor-component model in order to achieve better performance.
 With that in mind, MegaBoids offers a representation solution based on instanced static meshes.
 We built this plugin with ambient AI in mind (where static meshes are often preferable) while ensuring it is not limited to this particular use-case.
 Because Mass Entity offers a solution to attach actors to entities, we made sure to support this feature as well.
 To do so, you will have to select the MassRepresentation type of representation and configure them according to your needs.
 In the configuration for MassRepresentation you will find fields for 3 LODs: high resolution, low resolution and static mesh.
 You can also configure the LOD distances as well as what type of representation is used for each LOD level.
 Make sure to check out this demo to see how to configure your boids for an actor based representation.

-> [!NOTE]
+{: .note }
-> Mass Entity in Unreal Engine 5.1 has it's share of issues and was far from an easy to use product.
-You will need to activate some processors manually in the Mass project settings in order for the actor representation to work properly with LODs.
+> Mass Entity in Unreal Engine 5.1 has it's share of issues and is not recommended.
+If you are using it, you will need to activate some processors manually in the Mass project settings in order for the actor representation to work properly with LODs.
 Check out the DefaultMass.ini file in the demo.

 ## Ghost boids
 Most of the time you will want your boids rendered of course.
 However, it is absolutely valid to have "ghost" boids in some situations.
 Ghost boids are simply boids without a visual representation.
 Leave the representation infos empty and the boids will be simulated but not rendered.
 You can use such boids to drive [boids of another configuration](Spawners-and-groups#group-composition).
 For instance, you could use the 'Follow the leader' driving subprocessor with ghost leaders and your "real" boids as followers, producing a coherent complex group behaviour that would be harder to achieve otherwise.